oskarrough/dotfiles/OSX.md

 Use `brew cask install` to install OS X applications.

-`brew cask install alfred iterm2 sublime-text3 google-chrome dropbox 1password vlc`
+`brew cask install google-chrome dropbox 1password iterm2 sublime-text3 vlc alfred the_silver_searcher `

-Remember to setup Dropbox sync with Alfred, iTerm and 1password.
+Remember to setup Dropbox sync with Alfred, iTerm and 1Password.

 ## Install some more "essential" stuff